vantahawk/Graph_Learning_Group6/README.md

 - issue with ENZYMES still needs to be resolved
 - experimenting more with parameters like number of epochs and batch size, as well as hyperparameters of the optimizer, might yield further improvements for Citeseer & Cora, likely less so for ENZYMES & NCI1 though

+---

 ### Note on Task Split

 Given the sequential dependency of all the exercises (`1 -> 2 -> 3 -> 5` & `1 -> 2 -> 4 -> 6`) each one of us was effectively forced to do most or all of the exercises for themselves.
-As Benedict's solution (`benedict/sheet2`) seems to perform the best wholistically - having done a hyperparameter search and meeting all the accuracy targets - it made the most sense to simply submit all of his code to the `main` branch.
+As Benedict's solution (`benedict/sheet2`) seems to perform the best wholistically - having done a hyperparameter optimization and meeting all the accuracy targets - it made the most sense to simply submit all of his code to the `main` branch.
 Nonetheless it should be noted that the others also created their own versions.
 David's version (`david/sheet2`) should also run as intended, however it reaches none of the accuracy targets, especially for ENZYMES.
 Ahmet's version (`ahmet/sheet2`) includes solutions for Ex.1, 2, 3 & 5.

 (add/change as needed)